 When Strategies Shift It Is Time to Assess and Rethink How Work Gets Done: Is Your Culture Helping or Hindering Your Strategy?

-Corporate Culture Must Change When Strategies Change
+Corporate Culture Must Change When Strategy Changes

-Culture Acts as the Operating System of an Organization
+Culture Acts as the Operating System of an OrganizationÂ

 Think of corporate culture as how work gets done.
-It is a company’s collective values, practices, beliefs, and behaviors.
+It is a company’s collective values, business practices, beliefs, and behaviors.
 It governs how decisions are made, how people collaborate, and how success is defined.

 When a company changes its strategy, the existing culture may no longer support the new strategic imperatives.
 For example,